moshejasper/kindisperse/README.md

 <img src="man/figures/README-kinsim-1.png" width="100%" />

 In that case, don’t forget to commit and push the resulting figure files, so they display on GitHub\!
+The end.
+The end.